Back to projects

 Overview

-Internal analytics dashboard serving 50+ data analysts at Spark New Zealand.
-The brief: replace a patchwork of Power BI reports, Excel exports, and custom SQL queries with a single unified interface.
+Internal analytics dashboard for 50+ data analysts at Spark New Zealand, replacing a mix of Power BI reports, Excel exports, and direct SQL workflows.

 The Challenge